MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-keypackage.md

 Generates a key package for a drive.
 The key package can be used in conjunction with the repair tool to repair corrupted drives.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax